onespacemedia/styleguide/README.md

 3. Methods inherited from Django generic views, in alphabetical order
 4. Custom methods, in alphabetical order

+# Git usage

+## Keep commits specific

+Code commits should be as small as reasonably possible, and should contain specific changes described accurately in the commit message.
+Do not use generic commit messages such as "Made changes" or "Text tweak".
+Be descriptive!

+Some tools will allow you to make changes without a commit message.
+Never do this.

+If you have made multiple changes use the interactive commit system (`git commit -p`) and cherry-pick the feature-specific code.
+Do not group multiple changes together in the same commit.

+## Squashing & merging branches

+Squashing & merging is good when it does not remove any interesting history.
+Don't squash & merge if your branch history is long - it is likely that the history would be useful to other developers.

+It's fine to squash commits if, for example, you made one commit and then a few others to fix linting (as often happens on our [project template](https://github.com/onespacemedia/project-template)), because this history is not very important.
+On the other hand, if someone wants to look at the version history to understand how or why a certain bit of code was added, they may be upset to find it's a 10,000-line squashed commit with, say, the message "Write CRM system".

+## Things you should avoid

+There is almost never a good reason for force-pushing (with the `-f` option on command-line `git`).

+Generally, you should avoid `--no-verify` to bypass pre-commit and pre-push hooks.
+Perhaps every developer knows the moment their one-line change that they were sure could not possibly break the build did, in fact, break the build.

 # TODO:

 ## CSS